UmutEmreOnder/UmutEmreOnder/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [umutemreonder@gmail.com](mailto:umutemreonder@gmail.com)
-* 🧠  I'm learning Spring, Advanced GIT and SQL
+* 🧠  I'm learning Spring and Hibernate
-* 🤝  I'm open to collaborating on for backend in web applications or database management

 ### Skills